weaver/begin.js/README.md

 `function(err, v1, ...)`.

 **liftS(fn)**
-Convert a synchronous function to an asynchronous callback form.
+Convert a synchronous function to use an asynchronous callback form.
 This is here for completeness right now; the synchronous call will still block the process.

+### Methods ###

 **.liftC(fn, arg1, arg2, ...)**
-For convenience, this method will `liftC` the `fn` of an operation in pa series.
+For convenience, this method will `liftC` the `fn` of an operation in a series.

 **.liftS(fn, arg1, arg2, ...)**
 For convenience, this method will `liftS` the `fn` of an operation in